mvolkmann/blog/src/python/jupyter.md

 - esc - stop editing current cell and do not execute it
 - a - add a cell above current one
 - b - add a cell below current one
-- c or press copy icon - copy the current cell
+- c or press copy icon - copy current cell
-- dd or press scissors icon - delete the current cell
+- dd or press scissors icon - delete current cell
 - j or down arrow - move down one cell
 - shift-j or shift down arrow - select current cell and next one down
 - k or up arrow - move up one cell
 - shift-k or shift up arrow - select current cell and previous one up
 - m - change format of current cell to Markdown
 - v or press paste icon (clipboard) - paste copied cell into current cell
 - x - cut current cell
 - y - change format of current cell to code
 - z - undo last action
 - shift-z - redo last undo
-- ctrl-shift-minus - split current cell into two
+- ctrl-shift-minus - split current cell into two at cursor location

-Another way to select multiple cells starting from the current one is to shift-click the cell at the other end of the range (above or below the current one).
+Another way to select multiple cells starting from the current one is to shift-click the cell at the other end of the range, above or below the current one.

+The current cell is indicated by a vertical blue bar to its left.
+Code cells also have a vertical blue bar to the left of their output.
-To collapse a cell or the output of a code cell, click the vertical blue bar to its left.
+To collapse a cell or the output of a code cell, click the vertical blue bar.
-There is one blue bar for the cell and one for its output.
 To expand, click the blue vertical line again.
 The View menu contains many menu items that collapse and expand sets of cells and outputs.

-To select multiple cells,

 To reorder cells drag them up or down by the square brackets to their left to a new location.
 Another option is to cut the current cell, move to the cell it should be placed after, and paste it.

 Yet another option is to customize key bindings.
 For example, ctrl-up arrow and ctrl-down arrow can be mapped to the "notebook:move-cell-up" and "notebook:move-cell-down" commands.
-To this, select Settings ...
+To do this, select Settings ...
 Advanced Settings Editor, select "Keyboard Shortcuts", and add the following User Preferences: